PsyTeachR/msc-data-skills/docs/09-glm.md

 ### Residuals {#residuals}

 You can use the `residuals()` function to extract the error term for each each data point.
-This is the Y values, minus the estimates for the intercept and trial type.
+This is the DV values, minus the estimates for the intercept and trial type.
 We'll make a density plot of the residuals below and compare it to the normal distribution we used for the error term.

 ```r